Different Modes of Sensing - Part 7: Clairolfactance

 smell a rose.jpg

 You can smell energy.
 Smell is a vibration.
 Ever heard the phrases, “Something smells off here” or “I smell a rat”?
 This is a type of synesthesia, where smells translate directly to something else.
 As an experienced health practitioner, you may have unknowingly honed this sensory ability.
-An allergist for instance, might begin to notice the smell of sour milk on a person who has a dairy allergy.
-Over time this experienced practitioner has learned to smell energy imbalances on their patients before they even test them.
+An allergist, for instance, might begin to notice the smell of sour milk on a person who has a dairy allergy.
+Over time, this experienced practitioner has learned to smell energy imbalances in their patients before they even test them.

-Traditional Chinese Medicine supports the idea of smells in its 5 Elements Theory, which Donna Eden, pioneer of Energy Medicine, calls it part of the 5 Rhythms.
+Traditional Chinese Medicine supports the idea of smells in its 5 Elements Theory, which Donna Eden, pioneer of Energy Medicine, calls part of the 5 Rhythms.
 Water, Wood, Fire, Earth, Metal – we can imagine what all of these elements of nature can smell like.
 Being a certified clinician practitioner of the Eden Method, I’ve begun to pick up on psychic smells when working with certain clients.
-Recently in a session I smelled a scorched pot directing me to see if my client had any Fire Metal energy imbalances.
+Recently, in a session, I smelled a scorched pot, directing me to see if my client had any Fire Metal energy imbalances.

-Rhythms are a complex energy system that involves personality traits, emotional tendencies and cycles that flow, control and interact with one another in a delicate balance.
-Emotionally a Fire Metal imbalance could mean the client may have been experiencing too much Fire (anxiety) lately in their life and now the client is feeling more of the out of balance emotions of Metal (grief and sadness).
-Physically a Fire Metal imbalance could express itself as inflamed eczema.
-Metal governs skin and Fire governs inflammation.
-Anxiety may cause a skin flare up.
+Rhythms are a complex energy system that involves personality traits, emotional tendencies, and cycles that flow, control, and interact with one another in a delicate balance.
+Emotionally, a Fire Metal imbalance could mean the client may have been experiencing too much Fire (anxiety) lately in their life, and now the client is feeling more of the out-of-balance emotions of Metal (grief and sadness).
+Physically, a Fire Metal imbalance could express itself as inflamed eczema.
+Metal governs skin, and Fire governs inflammation.
+Anxiety may cause a skin flare-up.
 It’s an energy system that practitioners use to bring emotional understanding to physical ailments.
-If you are interested in learning more check out our youtube channel for some great videos.

 AdobeStock_331072614.jpeg